 How an Agent Moves Through States

-HumanMessagecarries the user query; no tools used yet. - Tool decision — the model returns an
+HumanMessagecarries the user query, with no tools used yet. - Tool decision: the model returns an

-ToolMessagereturns raw articles and metadata from the web. - Processing — the model reads the tool output and extracts the key points.
+ToolMessagereturns raw articles and metadata from the web. - Processing: the model reads the tool output and pulls out the key points.

-AIMessageconverts the raw data into a clean, human-readable summary.
+AIMessageturns the raw data into a readable summary.

 The full flow is: